 Actor Julian Sands found dead in California after going missing on hike

-The San Bernardino County Sheriff's office has confirmed the death of Julian Sands after human remains were found in Southern California's Mount Baldy.
+The San Bernardino County Sheriff's office has confirmed the death of Julian Sands after human remains were found on Southern California's Mount Baldy.
 He was 65 years old.

 He was hiking Mount Baldy when his family reported him missing on January 13, 2023.